kyomi1/auto-downloader-windows-/README.md

 **then you are done and it runs it downloads files automatically when you click on the file**

-**if you want to download on another pc then put the folder with all exe files and the run file on a usb don't forget to fill this in if the usb disk is called c first so he can run it**
+**if you want to (Auto) download on another pc then put the folder with all exe files and the run file on a usb don't forget to fill this in if the usb disk is called c first so he can run it**